openblockchains/awesome-diem/README.md

 What's News?

 "The Diem Developers website is live with a bundle of goodness.
-Lots of hard work from teams across the
-Diem Association and members.
 Featuring a reference wallet, tools for merchants, Move components, and more!", says [David Marcus, Facebook,
 Head of Novi (formerly Head of Calibra)](https://twitter.com/davidmarcus/status/1333862686891802624), December 1, 2020